rmstdope/retro-game-crew/README.md

-# retro-game-crew
+# Retro Game Crew

-Making use of crewai to implement an AI-agent team that tries to implement retro style games like tic tac toe and the likes.
+A multi-AI-agent project powered by [crewAI](https://crewai.com) that tries to implement simple retro style games in Python.